The views expressed by the host on this program still documented to be almost always right 99.7% of the time.

 There's no accountability.

-From the very top of the commissioner, to the owners, to the coach.
+So this comes from the very top of the commissioner to the owners, to the coach.

 We don't get to the bottom.

-Until something embarrassing comes out.
+We don't know what happened until something embarrassing comes out.

-They don't want to know this stuff, just like they didn't want to know Ray Rice.
+They don't want to know this stuff just like they didn't want to know Ray Rice.

-And you're not talking to the main protagonist.
+It's incredible that you're doing an investigation and you're not talking to the main protagonist.

 The bad guys never really get punished.